 Preparation for tax season shouldn’t happen only at the end of the tax year.
 Accountants know that to make your life easier and avoid costly mistakes you need to make sure that every month of the year you keep your accounts accurate.

 First and foremost, every transaction made needs to be recorded in your accounts and properly categorized.
 If you leave some of the categorizations for the end of the tax year, you can only imagine how much work there’s going to be.
+Understanding different tax reliefs, such as EIS, can significantly benefit your business’s financial health.

 That’s why using software is such a great idea – it can automate and streamline your bookkeeping tasks.
 Create smart rules with Synder that’ll follow the if-then chain of events.
 Putting it in context, if a Shopify fee arrives in my accounting system then Synder should categorize it as a fee expense.
 You only need to set it once, and after that, the software does the job for you.